Jump to ratings and reviews

 Fonda Lee

 Fonda Lee is the World Fantasy Award-winning author of the epic Green Bone Saga, beginning with Jade City and continuing in Jade War and Jade Legacy.
+Her most recent work is the fantasy novella, Untethered Sky.
 She is also the author of the acclaimed science fiction novels Zeroboxer, Exo and Cross Fire.

-Fonda is as a three-time winner of the Aurora Award (Canada’s national science fiction and fantasy award), and a multiple finalist for the Nebula Award, the Locus Award, and the Oregon Book Award.
+Fonda is a winner of the Locus Award, a six-time winner of the Aurora Award (Canada’s national science fiction and fantasy award), and a multiple finalist for the Hugo Award and the Nebula Award.
 Her novels have garnered multiple starred reviews, been included on numerous state reading lists, named Junior Library Guild selections, and appeared on Best of Year lists from NPR, Barnes & Noble, Syfy Wire, and others.
+Jade City was named among the Top 100 Fantasy Books of All Time by Time Magazine and has been optioned for television development.

 Fonda is a former corporate strategist and black belt martial artist who loves action movies and Eggs Benedict.
-Born and raised in Canada, she currently resides in Portland, Oregon.
+Born and raised in Canada, she currently resides in Boston.

 Ratings & Reviews